SpeakingColors/super-duper-stuff/README.md

 But with a twist permitting it to be even bigger than a standard JP-8000 supersaw. ⭐

+It's not working yet and cannot figure out why.
+If anyone is able to figure it out, feel free to help.

+The goal is for this UserOsc to be available for free.

+Ideally we want a working build, and upload the UserOsc here, ready to be downloaded by anyone and uploaded to their XD, NTS1 or Prologue.

 ----------------------------------------------------------------------
 | Synth Control            | Function                                |
 | ------------------------ | --------------------------------------- |